-If your date is always reading food labels in the grocery story or ordering special menu items at restaurants, you may need to accommodate a dietary restriction.
-Go for specialty chocolates that are gluten free, dairy free, soy free, preservative free, sugar free, and organic.
+If your date is always reading food labels in the grocery store or ordering special menu items at restaurants, you may need to accommodate a dietary restriction.
+Go for specialty chocolates that are gluten-free, dairy-free, soy-free, preservative-free, sugar-free, and organic.

 Chocolate for Valentine’s Day doesn’t have to be boring and mundane.
 A few minutes of shopping online can turn your Valentine’s Day into a memorable and fun experience!

-Author Bio: Ginnifer Gianelli is devout foodie, researcher, and writer.
-She loves her husband, but obeys her dog.
+Author Bio: Ginnifer Gianelli is a devout foodie, researcher, and writer.
+She loves her husband but obeys her dog.
 She blogs at Fooducopia.com, and is currently indulging in hand made chocolates and chocolate marshmallows.